INDIA FOR HEALTHCARE

 The Medical Scope: What Healthcare in India is Known For

 India truly has a large variety of medical treatments to choose from and is actively striving for excellence in it's health sector, both public and private.
-This should hardly come as a surprise, what with India's rich medical heritage of Ayurveda[1] which boasts an extensive history that spans back at least 5000 years!
+This should hardly come as a surprise with India's rich medical heritage of Ayurveda[1] which boasts an extensive history that spans back at least 5000 years!

 Moving forward from this well-documented base of medical experience, India takes pride in it's medical proficiency and strives to take the initiative in expanding upon this knowledge through cutting edge innovation, technology and research.